kuroni/kuroni.github.io/_posts/2022-07-08-flow-with-demands.markdown

 I don't know if it's only me, but I find the definition of the flow problem rather ugly.
 What's with leaving out $$s$$ and $$t$$ in the conservation of flows constraints??

-It turns out that if not leaving out $$s$$ and $$t$$ actually leads to a different type of problem called *the circulation problem*.
+It turns out that not leaving out $$s$$ and $$t$$ leads to a different type of problem called *the circulation problem*.
 It turns out that we can solve a lot of flow problems by simply adding the edge $$(t, s)$$ with capacity $$c(t, s) = \infty$$ and solve the equivalent circulation problem on the modified graph; it is pretty easy to see that each flow on $$G$$ is equivalent to a circulation on the modified graph.
 There is also another property we can spot here: the value of the flow is actually $$f(t, s)$$!

 ### Circulation with node demands

 Let's go even crazier with the generalization.
 So far the conservation of flows constraint has been pretty intuitive: flow going in = flow going out.
-Let's add node demands and supplies: if a node has a demand, it takes in more flow than it spits out; conversely, a node with supply can spits out more flow than it intakes.
+Let's add node demands and supplies: if a node has a demand, it takes in more flow than it spits out; conversely, a node with a supply can spits out more flow than it intakes.
 More formally, if we let each node's demand be $$d(u)$$ (where supply is denoted as negative demand), the problem asks us to find $$f(u, v)$$ such that:

 $$
 \begin{align*}